Horizontal Falls: Everything you need to know

 Subscribe to our free newsletter!

-To see this phenomenon, you’ll need to travel to the Kimberley, specifically Talbot Bay in the Buccaneer Archipelago.
-On Dambimangari country, the closest town is Kimbolton, approximately 30km away – however, you won’t be able to just cruise on over in your Getz (or even a 4WD).
 The site, part of the protected Lalang-garram/Horizontal Falls Marine Park, is only accessible via seaplane and then boat – so we recommend leaving it to the professionals and getting in touch with one of the many tour operators in the area.

 What to do?

 Once you’ve headed north to the Kimberley, there are a number of tour operators that can take you to the Horizontal Falls – which as we’ve said above, is basically the only way to see it up close.
-When booking, you should ensure that your tour operator has purchased Dambimangari country visitor passes – you can take a look at their Code of Conduct for visitors HERE to make sure you’re helping to protect the pristine landscape and respecting the wishes of Traditional Owners.
+When booking, you should ensure that your tour operator has purchased Dambimangari country visitor passes – take a look at their Code of Conduct for visitors to make sure you’re helping to protect the pristine landscape and respecting the wishes of Traditional Owners.

 What not to do: